-This includes a new front door, a new garage door and a fresh landscape.
-Small-scale outdoor upgrades can deliver the most value, says.
-Kitchen and bathroom remodeling remains the two best investments you can make in your home to increase its appraised and resale value.
-These areas are where people spend most of their time in their homes, so experts say you can almost always tell if the money has been well spent or not.
+This is a question that many homeowners ask themselves when considering how to increase the value of their home.
+Small-scale outdoor upgrades can deliver the most value, according to experts.
+Kitchen and bathroom remodeling remain the two best investments you can make in your home to increase its appraised and resale value.
+These areas are where people spend most of their time in their homes, so it's important to make sure that money is well spent.

-It's worth stressing that you'll rarely make a profit on landscaping a backyard, but if you do it wisely, you need to get your money back by adding value to your home, and you'll certainly have a better chance of selling your home faster and for a higher price.
-However, improvements that will add value to your home can be very specific to the local market, says Michele Harrington, chief operating officer for First Team Real Estate.
-California law gives you the right to send us a request to a designated address to receive the following information:.
-A variety of shrubs, flowering annuals, and perennials are beautiful ways to add value to the look and feel of your home.
+It's worth stressing that you'll rarely make a profit on landscaping a backyard, but if you do it wisely, you need to get your money back by adding value to your home and you'll certainly have a better chance of selling your home faster and for a higher price.